sherylg343/thriller-books2/TESTING.md

  3. A table that was being iterated over for reviews had an id that was being duplicated so it was changed to a class.

+ ### Remaining Issues
+ * The JavaScript console is still stating an error that $().scrollspy is not a function - however, that was a function dictated by and copied from Materialize documentation, so it was left in.
+ * In the terminal, a Python error still remains, "Other error occurred: 'items'".
+ This addresses the loop in book_search_results where it was necessary to loop through "book["items"]" to get to the fields needed.
+Since the loop works and a number of other alternatives were tried that did not work, it was decided to leave it and accept the error.

  ### Browser and Device Evaluations
 * The website has been tested on three browsers: Google Chrome, Safari and Firefox.
 It was also tested on a variety of devices - iPhone 5, 8 and 10, iPads, and